-6th Year: Complete the Final Oral Exam.
+6th Year: Complete the thesis and the Final Oral Exam.

-Supported PhD students who maintain a good academic record, make timely progress toward the PhD, and satisfactorily perform their assigned duties can expect 6 years of support as GTAs.
+Supported PhD students who maintain a good academic record, make timely progress toward the PhD, and satisfactorily perform their assigned duties can expect support through the fifth year of study if entered with MS in Mathematics, or otherwise through the sixth year of study.